A Simple Boosting Framework for Transshipment: Applications

 \textbf{Application: near-optimal TS in PRAM~\cite{Li20}.} The goal is to solve $(1+\eps)$-TS in $\tilde{O}(1)$ depth and $\tilde{O}(m)$ work in PRAM.
 The paper constructs an $\tilde{O}(1)$-approximate linear cost approximator $P$ with sparsity $\tilde{O}(m)$, meaning it can be evaluated in $\tilde{O}(1)$ depth and $\tilde{O}(m)$ work, which would yield the result.
 To do so, the paper follows \cite{She17b} by embedding $G$ in $\ell_1$ space with distortion $\tilde{O}(1)$ and dimension $d := \tilde{O}(1)$ and then uses the randomly shifted grids methods of \cite{indyk2003fast} to approximate the cost in this virtual space. \textbf{Approximator in $\ell_1$ space:} We define a \emph{randomly shifted grid} of scale $W$ to be the set $W (\Z^d + u) \subseteq \R^d$, where each coordinate of $u \in \R^d$ is uniformly drawn from $[0, 1)$ (i.e., one obtains a randomly shifted grid by taking all integral $d$-dimensional points, randomly translating them along each axis, them multiplying all coordinates by $W$).
 Initially, set $W \gets \tilde{O}(1)$.
 The routing works by sampling $s := \tilde{O}(1)$ randomly shifted grids of scale $W$ and, for each grid, each point $x$ sends $1/s$ of its demand $d(x)$ to the closest point in the grid.
-The scale $W$ is increase by a polylogarithmic factor and the algorithm is repeated for $O(\log n)$ steps until all demand is supported on a hypercube, at which point it can $O(d)$-approximated by aggregating it at a single vertex.
-It can be shown that the cost incurred by routing the demand at any particular step $\tilde{O}(1)$-approximates the optimal solution, and that the optimal solution increases only by a multiplicative $1 + 1/\poly(\log n)$ factor, hence after $O(\log n)$ iterations we obtain a $\tilde{O}(1)$-approximate linear cost approximator $P$ that has sparsity $\tilde{O}(m)$. \textbf{Vertex reduction framework:} On its face, the above approach simply shows that in order to get $(1 + \eps)$-transshipment (and $(1 + \eps)$-shortest paths, as arduously shown in the paper), it is sufficient to find an $\tilde{O}(1)$-distortion $\ell_1$-embedding.
-However, to find an $\ell_1$-embedding, one need $\tilde{O}(1)$-approx shortest paths (with some additional technical requirements concerning the violation of the triangle inequality).
-To resolve this cycle, the paper goes through the vertex reduction framework of \cite{Mad10,Pen16} which, on each step, reduces the number of vertices by a polylogarithmic factor, solves the $(1 + \eps)$-transshipment on the reduced graph, lifts the solution to the original graph, and repairs it using the boosting framework, all while incurring only a polylogarithmic blows in depth and work.
-We leave out the details as they are out of scope for this paper.
+The scale $W$ is increased by a polylogarithmic factor and the algorithm is repeated for $O(\log n)$ steps until all demand is supported on a hypercube, at which point it can be $O(d)$-approximated by aggregating it at a single vertex.
+It can be shown that the cost incurred by routing the demand at any particular step $\tilde{O}(1)$-approximates the optimal solution, and that the optimal solution increases only by a multiplicative $1 + 1/\poly(\log n)$ factor, hence after $O(\log n)$ iterations we obtain an $\tilde{O}(1)$-approximate linear cost approximator $P$ that has sparsity $\tilde{O}(m)$. \textbf{Vertex reduction framework:} On its face, the above approach simply shows that in order to get $(1 + \eps)$-transshipment (and $(1 + \eps)$-shortest paths, as arduously shown in the paper), it is sufficient to find an $\tilde{O}(1)$-distortion $\ell_1$-embedding.
+However, to find an $\ell_1$-embedding, one needs $\tilde{O}(1)$-approx shortest paths (with some additional technical requirements concerning the violation of the triangle inequality).
+To resolve this cycle, the paper goes through the vertex reduction framework of \cite{Mad10,Pen16} which reduces the number of vertices by a polylogarithmic factor, recursively solves transshipment, lifts the solution to the original graph, and repairs it using the boosting framework.
+The details are out-of-scope.